 Contracts and recurring fees: In the same vein, you should look for modern solutions like Square which have no recurring fees and include the likes of PCI compliance for total security.

 Transfer speed: Make sure you opt for a provider who will get your funds into your account as soon as possible.
 This can vary from a few working days to a whole working week, so don’t underestimate the importance of transfer speeds.
-Square aims to get funds in your account as soon as the next working day.
+With Instant Transfers, Square aims to get funds in your account as soon as the next working day.

 Other things to consider

 There are other factors you may want to keep in mind when looking for your card machine, slightly less techy, but still important when it comes to you finding the perfect fit for you, your team and your business.

 Ease of use: For maximum efficiency, you want your team to be clued up and using your new card machine in no time at all.
 Square offers a highly intuitive and easy to use POS system, best of all, it can be run right from your phone.
 The reader needs a 2-hour initial charge, easily wirelessly connects to your device, and you’re ready to go.

 Speed: This can vary from device to device, the speediest of card payments are contactless or mobile, so having a contactless card reader will let your customers pay in seconds by simply tapping their phone or card to it, done!